tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.35.0-rc1 =
+= 8.35.0-rc2 =

-(2016/09/05) Refactored the SucomNotice class to improve performance.
+(2016/09/06) Refactored the SucomNotice class to improve performance.
 Changed to a shortlink when checking for duplicate meta tags.
+Added a maximum count when checking for duplicate meta tags.
+Added a notice for a missing Open Graph description meta tag.

 = 8.34.3-1 =